 VM

-Set this keyword to modify the launch scripts so that the application specified by the SAVEFILE keyword is always invoked in Virtual Machine mode.
+Set this keyword to modify the launch script so that the application specified by the SAVEFILE keyword is always invoked in Virtual Machine mode.
 By default, IDL will attempt to run the application in Runtime mode.
 See Runtime Licensing for more information.

 Feature Keywords